19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 - Frostbite Foods

-- The Pump House Restaurant – Scenic views of the Chena River right on the deck with amazing food and decent prices.
-Make a reservation or be prepared to wait!
+- The Pump House Restaurant โ Scenic views of the Chena River on the deck, amazing food, and decent prices.
+Make a reservation, or be prepared to wait!

 Typical Costs

-Book AHEAD of time as it’s not unheard of for everything to be fully booked even Airbnb (click here to get $40 off your stay).
-I’ve had family pay a hotel premium for a motel just because that was the only hotel available.
+Book AHEAD of time as itโs not unheard of for everything to be fully booked even Airbnb.
+Iโve had family pay a hotel premium for a motel because that was the only hotel available.

 Hostel: $40 – 80 per night